jbloomlab/phydms/docs/phydms_prog.rst

 Here is an example of the first few lines of a file.
 The entries are comma separate::

-    site,pr(positive_selection)
+    site,pr(omega > 1)
     8,0.2541928826887663
     2,0.2533289672072823
     6,0.252851860574337
     9,0.25243889606707554

-The first column gives the site number in descending order of posterior probability.
-The second column gives the sum total posterior probability of the given site being under diversifying selection.
+The pr(omega > 1) gives the sum total posterior probability of the given site being under diversifying selection.

 .. include:: weblinks.txt